 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 Car Detailing Basics

-Estimated Time Needed: Two to five hours
+Estimated Time Needed: 2-5 hours

 Skill Level: Beginner